ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/mobile-app-development/recommended target="_blank" rel="noopener noreferrer">App Development</a></h1>
 <h3>1.
-When to Use Retrofit and When to Use Ktor: A Guide for Android Developers - <a href="https://medium.com/proandroiddev/when-to-use-retrofit-and-when-to-use-ktor-a-guide-for-android-developers-918491dcf69a" target="_blank" rel="noopener noreferrer">link</a></h3>
+Jetpack compose — One Line trick for your ‘LazyColumn’ - <a href="https://medium.com/proandroiddev/jetpack-compose-one-line-trick-for-your-lazycolumn-9da58fde7d9a" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `ProAndroidDev`**

-<blockquote>Understand the Strengths of Retrofit and Ktor to Choose the Best Networking Solution for Your Android Projects</blockquote>
+<blockquote>Make sure you are using this in your Jetpack Compose ‘LazyColumn’</blockquote>

 <h3>2.
 Displaying all SwiftUI Previews in a Storybook app - <a href="https://medium.com/eureka-engineering/displaying-all-swiftui-previews-in-a-storybook-app-1dd8e925d777" target="_blank" rel="noopener noreferrer">link</a></h3>